 Lots of lessons can be learned from this case, but maybe the most important one is to maintain your “good faith and just cause” in Will Contests.
 Move aggressively on the facts and law, but don’t get so tied to those assumptions that you fail to recognize bad facts or bad law when they come your way.
 When the courts have a chance to reward good behavior, it appears they’ll take it.

 After the death of a loved one, issues of their last will and testament may come to the fore.
 In some cases, emotions and disputes may arise up to and including legal action.
 In all cases, the facts, the Law and good intentions should guide one’s outlook.
-Remember that every situation is unique, so please reach out for a free consultation with one of our attorneys concerning any issues involving a last will and testament.
+Remember that every situation is unique, so please reach out for a no charge initial phone consultation with one of our attorneys concerning any issues involving a last will and testament.
 Our convenient Dallas location in combination with the telephone and Internet mean that we can help nearly anyone who has issues concerning will contests in greater Dallas, Fort Worth, or indeed the entire state of Texas.